Plea for SIT probe into attack on protesting farmers' camp: HC seeks Centre, Delhi govt's stand | Law-Order

 - India

+The Centre opposed the plea contending that it was ''misconceived'' and the prayer for an independent SIT was ''unwarranted''.

-Justice Mukta Gupta issued notice to the Ministry of Home Affairs, Delhi government's Home department and the Alipur police station, under whose jurisdiction the area falls, seeking their stand on the petition.
+However, Justice Mukta Gupta issued notice to the Ministry of Home Affairs, Delhi government's Home department and the SHO of Alipur police station, under whose jurisdiction the area falls, seeking their stand on the petition.

+Additional Solicitor General (ASG) Aman Lekhi, appearing for the MHA, the Home Department and the Station House Officer of Alipur PS, told the court that the petition was seeking constitution of an SIT comprising officers ''independent of the central government'' which was not possible.

+However, the court said the reasons given by the law officer cannot be grounds for not issuing notice and directed that a status report under the signature of a Joint Commissioner of Police be filed before the next date of hearing on July 26.

 The plea has claimed that on January 29 the farmers' camp at Singhu border, between Delhi and Haryana, was attacked by some miscreants ''with assistance and guidance of the police personnel'' deployed there.